-Mathematics: Second Grade Early Intervention Program (EIP) Entrance Rubric Student Age Teacher Date These rubrics have been referenced to the Mathematics Standards.
+Mathematics: Second Grade Early Intervention Program (EIP) Entrance Rubric Date Student Teacher These rubrics have been referenced to the Mathematics Standards.
 Specific standards were selected based on critical areas of focus (CAF) in Second Grade Mathematics.
 Students may qualify for EIP in math.
 Has the student been previously retained?
+In what grade?
 Yes No In what grade?
-Has the student been previously enrolled in EIP?
-Yes No In what grade?

-0= Not Yet 1= Rarely 2= Sometimes 3= Consistently

-Rate progress for each student with one of the following scores:
+Yes Has the student been previously enrolled in EIP?
+No 0= Not Yet 1= Rarely 2= Sometimes 3= Consistently Rate progress for each student with one of the following scores: